indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/04-user-stories.md

 - **On-Chain Requirements:** None.
 This is an off-chain authentication action.

-### User Story 2: User approves the transaction to initialize a vault with SOL to begin a study streak
+### User Story 2: User approves transaction to initialize a vault with SOL

 - **Potential On-Chain Requirements:**
-  - An `initialize` function on the vault program that accepts a SOL transfer.
+  - An `initialize_vault` function on the vault program that accepts a SOL transfer.
   - It must create a vault PDA (Program Derived Address) seeded with the user's public key and a deck identifier.
   - The PDA must store the `user_pubkey`, `initial_deposit_amount`,